-A personal budget is the amount of money a local authority or Clinical Commissioning Group (CCG) considers necessary to support the educational, health and social care needs of children or young people from birth up to age 25 with special educational needs or disabilities (SEND).
-The amount that you get will depend on the needs and outcomes identified in the child’s Education Health and Care (EHC) plan.
+A personal budget is the amount of money a local authority or Clinical Commissioning Group (CCG) considers necessary to support the educational, health or social care needs of children or young people from birth up to age 25 with special educational needs or disabilities (SEND).
+The amount that you get will depend on the needs and outcomes identified in the child’s or young person's Education Health and Care (EHC) plan.
 The funding is reviews on a yearly basis and amended as the individual’s needs and outcomes change.

 A personal budget is intended to give young people and their parents or carers greater choice and control over the care and support services they receive.

 No. Personal budgets are not mandatory - the choice to request one is entirely up to you.

 All parents, carers and young people can request a personal budget when their:

 Decisions on eligibility and the amount of a personal budget will be made by the City of London’s SEND panel.